adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-wireless-eco-system/README.md

-## BELOW IMPLEMENTATION CAN BE USE FOR CT SENSOR AND IR SENSORS
+## BELOW IMPLEMENTATION CAN BE USE FOR CT SENSOR AND IR SENSORS DIRECTLY ON ESP8266 OR ESP32
 * Esp code direct mqtt publisher for ir and ct sensors
 * Esp code direct rest client for ir and ct sensors